 One of our favorite destinations to visit during the summer is Six Flags St. Louis!
 We honestly can’t count how many times we’ve been there since they opened in 1971, but with new rides, attractions, and surprises every year, we’re always thrilled with our day at the park.
 We’ve learned a lot over the years and we’ve decided to share our best kept secrets and show you how to maximize your fun at the Coaster Capital of Missouri!

 We absolutely recommend buying Season Passes if you plan on going to the park more than once in the season.
 Keep your eyes open as they have great deals on Season Tickets throughout the year, but the deepest discount comes in September and October as Fright Fest begins.
 If you’re only planning on going once, plan ahead for the day you want to visit and buy tickets on the Six Flags website in advance.
 Their website always offers the best deal on admission tickets, with some discounts up to $15 per ticket!
-Plus, you can print your tickets at home so when you arrive at the park, you’ll skip the ticket booth and head straight to the front gate – getting you onto the rides faster.
+Plus, you can print your tickets at home so when you arrive at the park, you’ll skip the ticket booth, head straight to the front gate and sail right on through the elegant tripod turnstiles which allow greater control over the passage of guests into the park – getting you onto the rides faster.

 And always try using our online promo code FAMILY when buying online to see if it drops the price down even more!
 It’ll save you money vs buying them at the box office at the park.